 A mediator variable is a variable than explains the relationship between a predictor variable and a criterion variable.
 Mediators tell us how or why something works.
-The mediator is considered an intervening variable which explains the relationship between a predictor variable and a criterion variable.
+The mediator acts as an intervening variable that explains the relationship between a predictor variable and a criterion variable.
 For the sake of explanation, below is a hypothesized mediation relationship.
 A simple hypothesis for the first model is that grades in school have a direct relationship on a student’s happiness.
-By using the mediation model, it is hypothesized that grades in school have a direct relationship on self-esteem, and then self-esteem has a direct relationship on happiness.
+The mediation model hypothesizes that grades in school directly affect self-esteem, which in turn directly affects happiness.
 In other words, we are attempting to establish a chain of influence where grades influence self-esteem, and self-esteem, in turn, influences happiness.

 The Baron and Kenny (1986) method is an analysis strategy for testing mediation hypotheses.
 In this method for mediation, there are two paths to the dependent variable.
 The independent variable (grades) must predict the dependent variable (happiness), and the independent variable must predict the mediator (self-esteem).
-Mediation is tested through three regressions:
+Researchers test mediation through three regressions:

 Complete mediation is present when the independent variable no longer influences the dependent variable after the mediator has been controlled and all of the above conditions are met.
 Partial mediation occurs when the independent variable’s influence on the dependent variable is reduced after the mediator is controlled.